Limits on Working After Retirement

 For PSRS retirees, the work limits that apply depend on whether the position in which the individual is working as a retiree requires an educator certificate from the Missouri Department of Elementary and Secondary Education (DESE).

-If a PSRS retiree is hired either part-time or as a temporary-substitute and works in a position that requires a DESE-issued certificate, there are two limits on the individual’s employment with all PSRS/PEERS-covered employers:
+If a PSRS retiree is hired either part-time or as a temporary-substitute and works in a position that requires a DESE-issued certificate, there are two limits on the individual’s employment: